 I have a nearly complete collection of The Byrds.
-There bootlegs out there that I’m not interested in.
+There are bootlegs out there that I’m not interested in.
 Those chiming chords of their first hits were impossible to resist.
 Their look embodied all that ‘hippy’ heady wear to lure teens like me at the time.
 Long hair, fringed jackets, tie-dye, square toed boots, mutton chops (my thighs miss them).
 I can remember first hearing Turn Turn Turn on the radio & wanting to be where they were spinning in the California sunshine in a haze of grass smoke.

 I have as stand-alones: Mr. Tambourine Man, Turn Turn Turn, Fifth Dimension, Younger Than Yesterday, Sweetheart of the Rodeo, Notorious Byrd Brothers, Dr Byrds & Mr Hyde.
 The first two are full of covers, originals, in that folk-rock sound.
 With Fifth D they become more experimental, more rock as well.
 Then with Younger they really take off – this might be my favourite: Renaissance Fair still knocks me out – it also marks where the band begins to fall apart – egos getting bigger, creative conflicts.

-Notorious is also fine – more experimental with the use of moog, layer of sounds & my 2nd favourite of theirs.
+Notorious is also fine – more experimental with the use of moog, layers of sounds & my 2nd favourite of theirs.
 Sweetheart is the leap to country – amazing work & major changes in band members & a very influential lp on later groups i.e. The Eagles, Flying Burrito Brothers & even country today.

 The Byrds never really revived after Sweetheart – variations of the band continued to record & there are great tracks on Untitled, Easy Rider, Byrdmaniax (love the chrome death masks on the cover of this) & the reunion Farther Along – but these never had that sonic pull of the first handful of lps.
 The live Filmore 69 is great fun.